Send the link below via email or IMCopy

 3. Name and locate at least 5 European countries

-- The E.U. has it's own government that rules over all of the member countries
+- The E.U. has it's own government that is supranational.
+What does that mean?

 - What are centrifugal forces?